IntelLabs/matsciml/matsciml/datasets/README.md

 - [ ] Implemented unit tests for new dataset class
 - [ ] Test in minimal training loop

+If you think your implementation will benefit the community (hint: almost definitely), we encourage you to add the following steps as well:

+- [ ] A dataset `README.md`, briefly describing the data, how and where it was sourced, and any implementation details you deem important
+- [ ] Make sure the dataset is publicly available: Zenodo, Harvard Dataverse, etc. are repositories with version control and DOI generation
+  - You can choose to upload the raw data, or in LMDB format.
+The former allows others to use the dataset without needing Open MatSciML Toolkit, but we'll ask you to make sure a preprocessing script is available to convert the data into LMDB after retrieval.

 ## Implementing a new dataset

 The first step in contributing a new dataset is reading the [contribution guide](../../CONTRIBUTING.md) to configure your environment and such.
 At a high level,